petartotev/PT_Demo_NodeJs/README.md

 ### Secret as Env Var or in Secrets.json

+⚠️ Having secrets in secrets.json is not a best practice.
+For now these can be set as environment variables within a session.

 1. Do everything described in the section above.

 2. Create new `secrets.json` file and add it to `.gitignore`: